HoangGiangTruong/HoangGiangTruong.github.io/_posts/2023-05-28-CoffeeQuality.md

 ```
 ![image](https://github.com/PouringInsights/pouringinsights.github.io/assets/100246099/42c8b337-9741-442f-a691-728e07b51de5)

-The table above showing the comparison of processing method with body score, aftertaste score and flavor score.
-Let use the natural process as the benchmark because this is the most traditional method, it has the value around 7.6 in all the attribute.
-Some of processing method have the difference between 3 scores while some of it have similar score.
-For example: semi washed method would have higher flavor than other value while the double anaerobic washed hold high score in aftertaste.
-The Honey process is also showing higher score of aftertaste than other method.
+The table above shows the comparison of the processing method with body score, aftertaste score and flavour score.
+Let's use the natural process as the benchmark because this is the most traditional method, it has a value of around 7.6 in all the attributes.
+Some processing methods have the difference between the 3 scores while some of them have similar scores.
+For example, the semi-washed method would have a higher flavour than other value while the double anaerobic washed hold a high score in the aftertaste.
+The Honey process is also showing a higher score of aftertaste than other methods.

+### Conclusion
+If you are reading everything here, thank you so much for reading my explanation, if not, no worries because I will save your time by summary of what I found.
+After analysing carefully the coffee quality dataset in May 2023, scrapping from Quality Coffee Institute- a non-profit organization that works to improve the quality and value of coffee worldwide, some interesting information is found.

+First of all, as expected of high-end coffee around the world, all the tasting traits have a score higher than 7/10, some values are 10 such as Sweetness, Clean Cup and Uniformity.
+Some important attributes such as Flavor, Balance, Body, Aftertaste, Acidity and Aroma range from 7.6 to 7.8, with flavour being the highest score and aftertaste being the lowest score, showing that high-quality coffee usually has excellent notes.
+However, the aftertaste is lower, meaning that it remains in the mouth not too long after drinking.
+The combination of notes from high-quality coffee is also good, as the score is quite high compared to the others, and the same with the body score.

+Secondly, the correlation analysis shows how these attributes relate to each other as well as the total cup point.
+It found that all the traits have high related to total cup points, especially the flavour.
+Moreover, the result shows an interesting relationship between Aroma and Body Flavor.
+The good smell might not give rich in body but flavour, meaning that by the smell of coffee, you can find the coffee has excellent flavour.
+In addition, it seems that if the coffee has a high score in flavour, it also has a high score in balance and aftertaste, allowing drinkers to get a delightful cup of coffee.

+In the exploratory of coffee origin, it found that Ethiopia secures the top position with the highest average cupping score.
+While this outcome is expected, it is the second and third rankings that astound with their unexpected performance.
+The result shows that the high-quality coffee recently is from Tanzania and Taiwan.
+It would be the simple result showing farmers from that country have given incredible coffee.
+Some key points from these taste profiles:
+* Ethiopia: citrus, often bergamot, floral through to candied fruit or even tropical fruit flavours.
+* Tanzania: complex, with bright and lively acidity, often with berry and fruity flavour.
+* Taiwan: sweet aftertaste, tea-like aroma.

+The research has found that some excellent coffee is usually Castillo, Gesha, Java, SL34, SHG, Caturra, Catimor and Ethiopian Heirlooms.
+Those coffee varieties have different attributes.
+For example: in overall: Castillo, Gesha, Java, Red Bourbon and SL34.
+For top flavour: Gesha, Castillo, Java, Red Bourbon and Ethiopian Heirlooms.
+Top Balance: Castillo, Gesha, SHG, Java, SL34.
+Top Body: Castillo, Gesha, Bourbon, Caturra, Catimor.
+The top quality coffee is usually expensive, especially Gesha or SHG.
+However, by finding where it has been planted, and finding a country that has many coffee varieties from the list, it could cut down the cost for coffee owners, or if you are a customer, you can easier choose coffee because the country of origin is always the first thing in the package of coffee.
+After running some analysis, I found that it is affordable to check coffee from Colombia, Ethiopia, Taiwan, Thailand or Laos.
+The processing that could be interesting besides the popular method of Natural, Washed and Honey is: Double Anaerobic washed and semi-washed.

+### Future idea
+The dataset is focused on the quality of coffee so this research is also about quality.
+It helps the readers understand why speciality coffee is good and breakdown all the scores of it.
+It's valuable for coffee shop owners to check how coffee farmers are doing and choose their producers for wholesale.
+It helps customers know which coffee has high quality if they are interested, and of course, not to mention the data analyst who is interested in the data insights.

+Because the dataset has no business-related score I would like to find some other information about price, the menu or some information related to a coffee shop doing as well as competitors